Learning from French Room Students - Karen's Alpine Refuge

 “I’d been doing it all by myself on an app… but I thought, to get better, I need more conversation and engagement.”

-Where We’re Focusing Next
+Where We’re Focusing On Next

 We’ve been working together on reducing the influence of English vowel sounds — especially diphthongs, where a single French syllable can accidentally be stretched or reshaped.
 Karen’s making fantastic progress here, and it’s already making her spoken French much more natural and fluent.